 Carnegie PhD Scholarships

-The Carnegie Trust offers a number of scholarships each year to academically excellent candidates who are intending to study on a PhD programme at any University in Scotland, as well as the Carnegie-Cant-Morgan PhD Scholarships and the Caledonian Research Foundation Scholarships
+The Carnegie Trust offers a number of scholarships each year to academically excellent candidates who are intending to study on a PhD programme at any University in Scotland, as well as the Caledonian Research Foundation Scholarships

-The scholarships cover tuition fees, maintenance allowance, research and travel allowance.
+The scholarships cover tuition fees, a maintenance allowance and a research expenses allowance.
 The awards are tenable for three years for full-time study and up to six years for part-time study.
 The tenure period may be extended to a maximum of 42 months (or 84 months for part-time students), but only when a case for such an extension has been made at the time of nomination and approved by the Trust as part of the award.

-Any subject area will be considered for Carnegie PhD Scholarships but applicants wishing to undertake doctoral studies in Plant Science will also be considered for the Carnegie-Cant-Morgan PhD Scholarship in Botany/Plant Science.
-In addition, Caledonian Research Foundation (CRF) Scholarships, which are awarded and held under identical conditions as the Carnegie PhD Scholarships, will be offered for 2018-2019 - one CRF scholarship is usually awarded for study in the Life Sciences and another in Arts and Humanities.
+Any subject area will be considered for Carnegie PhD Scholarships.
+In addition, Caledonian Research Foundation (CRF) Scholarships, which are awarded and held under identical conditions as the Carnegie PhD Scholarships, will be offered for 2019-2020 - one CRF scholarship is usually awarded for study in the Life Sciences and another in Arts and Humanities.

-A total of 16 scholarships (across all the Scottish Universities) are available for doctoral studies starting in 2018-2019.
+The Carnegie Trust hopes to fund a minimum of 16 scholarships (across all the Scottish Universities) for doctoral studies starting in 2019-2020.

 Only one application is required for consideration for one or more of the above scholarships.

-Applicants must hold a First Class Honours undergraduate degree from a Scottish University.
+Applicants must hold a First Class Honours undergraduate degree from an eligible Scottish University.
 Students in their final year of an undergraduate degree who are expected to obtain a First-Class Honours degree may also apply, but they will be required to withdraw from the competition if they fail to graduate with a First.
+Please note that no exemptions are made to this requirement except in faculties which do not award Honours e.g. Medicine, where the equivalent standard will be expected.

 Applicants who are in receipt of a Government-funded Research Studentship, Research Council award or comparable scholarship will not be considered.